John Foreman (musician): Live performance

 Foreman conducted the Australian Philharmonic Orchestra for their Not New Year's Eve Concert at the Sydney Opera House and their New Year's Eve Concert at Hamer Hall in Melbourne in 2012 until 2017.

 In 2019 he took over management of the Australian Pops Orchestra and conducted the orchestra's 2019 New Year's Eve Gala Concert, which featured Harrison Craig, Marina Prior, Silvie Paladino and Denis Walter.

-He performed as a jazz artist at the Montréal International Jazz Festival in 1995 and the Santa Barbara International Jazz Festival in 1998 and 1999.
+He performed as a jazz artist at the Montreal International Jazz Festival in 1995 and the Santa Barbara International Jazz Festival in 1998 and 1999.

-Foreman has been musical director for theatre shows for The Production Company, including The Boy From Oz, Dirty Rotten Scoundrels, Hello, Dolly! and Anything Goes.
+Foreman has been musical director for theatre shows for The Production Company, including The Boy from Oz, Dirty Rotten Scoundrels, Hello, Dolly! and Anything Goes.

 Creative director and television producer

-Foreman became Creative Director for Australia Day in Sydney in 2015.
+Foreman became creative director for Australia Day in Sydney in 2015.
 An evening concert on the steps of the Sydney Opera House on Australia Day 2015 featured Jessica Mauboy, Guy Sebastian, Sheppard, The Veronicas, Russell Morris and James Morrison.

-He was Creative Director for the Opening Ceremony of the 2013 Asia Pacific Special Olympics Opening Ceremony in Newcastle, which featured Human Nature, Marcia Hines, Doug Parkinson, The McClymonts and local Newcastle performers.
+He was creative director for the opening ceremony of the 2013 Asia Pacific Special Olympics Opening Ceremony in Newcastle, which featured Human Nature, Marcia Hines, Doug Parkinson, The McClymonts and local Newcastle performers.

-Together with manager Richard Macionis, Foreman was Executive Producer of the Network Ten special, John Foreman Presents Burt Bacharach in 2007.
+Together with manager Richard Macionis, Foreman was executive producer of the Network Ten special, John Foreman Presents Burt Bacharach in 2007.

+Awards and recognition

+Foreman was awarded the Medal of the Order of Australia in the 2015 Queen's Birthday Honours for "service to the performing arts, particularly as a musical event director and musician".
+He was promoted to Member of the Order of Australia in the 2024 Australia Day Honours for "significant service to the performing arts, particularly music, and to the community".

+He is the current chair of the National Australia Day Council.